Jyotirao Phule: Published works

+Death

+The title of Mahatma, which translates to "Great Soul" in Sanskrit, was bestowed upon Phule in 1888.
+In the same year, he had a stroke that rendered him paralysed.
+He died in Pune in 1890 at the age of 63.

 Legacy

 According to Dhananjay Keer, Phule was bestowed with the title of Mahatma on 11 May 1888 by another social reformer from Bombay, Vithalrao Krishnaji Vandekar.

 Indian Postal Department issued a postage stamp in year 1977 in the honour of Phule.

-An early biography of Phule was the Marathi-language Mahatma Jotirao Phule Yanche Charitra (P. S. Patil, Chikali: 1927).
+An early biography of Phule was the Marathi language Mahatma Jotirao Phule Yanche Charitra (P. S. Patil, Chikali: 1927).
 Two others are Mahatma Phule.
 Caritra Va Kriya (Mahatma Phule.
 Life and Work) (A. K. Ghorpade, Poona: 1953), which is also in Marathi, and Mahatma Jyotibha Phule: Father of Our Social Revolution (Dhananjay Keer, Bombay: 1974).
 Unpublished material relating to him is held by the Bombay State Committee on the History of the Freedom Movement.

 Phule's work inspired B. R. Ambedkar, the first minister of law of India and the chief of Indian constitution's drafting committee.
 Ambedkar had acknowledged Phule as one of his three gurus or masters.

 There are many structures and places commemorating Phule.
 These include: